 On May 12, U.S. Congresswoman Debbie Lesko (AZ-08) introduced H.R.
 7722, the Unleashing American Resources Act, which, if passed, would require the Secretary of Agriculture to reissue the final Environmental Impact Statement for the Resolution Copper Project and Land Exchange to allow the Arizona facility to immediately begin production at Oak Flat.

-"At a time when the United States is

-in desperate need of critical minerals, we must do all we can to produce these minerals domestically," said Congresswoman Lesko.
+"At a time when the United States is in desperate need of critical minerals, we must do all we can to produce these minerals domestically," said Congresswoman Lesko.
 "Under the Trump Administration, the Resolution Copper project was greenlit to begin production, but then the Biden Administration decided to rescind that approval.
 We need to get this mine back online and cut the red tape."
 Lesko said that, once at full capacity, the mine could provide 25% of all the copper needed in the United States.
 "We do not support the destruction of Oak Flat and the contamination of billions of gallons of groundwater," said Nosie in a Facebook post response.

-Mining Law Reform

-mental standard for mining activities to ensure that mining activities prevent undue degradation of public lands and resources

-A sign located at Oak Flat.
-Photo courtesy of Leslie Glass

-Committee's (NRC) Subcommittee on

-Energy and Mineral Resources held a hybrid legislative hearing titled "Reforming the Mining Law of 1872" and

-considered NRC Chair Congressman

-Raul M. Grijalva's (AZ-03) legislation
+On May 12, the Natural Resources Mining Law Reform Committee's (NRC) Subcommittee on Energy and Mineral Resources held a hybrid legislative hearing titled "Reforming the Mining Law of 1872" and considered NRC Chair Congressman Raul M. Grijalva's (AZ-03) legislation H.R.
+7580, the Clean Energy Minerals Reform Act of 2022.
+"The Mining Law of 1872 did not account for the legacy of environmental degradation that mining would have in its surrounding communities, nor did it provide for royalties or a comprehensive system to evaluate, permit, and develop and reclaim mines to ensure sustainable mining on public lands," said Steven H. Feldgus, Ph.D., Department of the Interior Deputy Assistant Secretary for Land and Minerals Management.
 H.R.
-7580, the Clean Energy Minerals

-"The Mining Law of 1872 did not

-account for the legacy of environmental

-degradation that mining would have in

-its surrounding communities, nor did it

-provide for royalties or a comprehensive

-system to evaluate, permit, and develop

-and reclaim mines to ensure sustainable

-mining on public lands," said Steven

-H. Feldgus, Ph.D., Department of the

-to undertaking any mineral activities

-that may have a substantial direct impact on the lands or interests of Indian

-tribes, and it establishes an environ-
+7580 requires consultation prior to undertaking any mineral activities that may have a substantial direct impact on the lands or interests of Indian tribes, and it establishes an environmental standard for mining activities to ensure that mining activities prevent undue degradation of public lands and resources.

-Land and Minerals Management.